 A balanced approach always works much better.

-Coaching employees can address, and help solve, employee performance and behavior issues.
+Effective workplace coaches address and help solve employee performance and behavior issues.

 Effective coaches are able to provide honest feedback and are comfortable pointing out areas that need improvement.